 David Bates, Jr. creates video portraits of celebrities, artists and people, as well as on-the-scene and composed video works.
 He began shooting with video cams in the mid 90s, and has made over 500 videos.
-His work has been exhibited internationally in public space and cultural centers, among his best known composed video works is Bjork & Ryoji Ikeda in Times Square.
+His work has been exhibited internationally in public space and cultural centers, among his best known composed video works are Bjork & Ryoji Ikeda in Times Square.

 Bates has attracted press for his range of work in the arts, contemporary culture, and artistic spin in commercial projects for such clients as IBM, W Magazine, Starburst Candy, MTV, Capital One, Acura, MSN, Puma, Jet Blue, K*Swiss & others.
 His work was discovered by the publication founded by Andy Warhol – Interview Magazine, who gave him the Award for Making People Talk – “his charmingly raw documentary-style shorts and off-the-cuff interviews with the likes of Christian Slater and Robert Wilson got the blogosphere – and the entertainment industry – buzzing.”